Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Methods

 At level 1, the policy $\pi^1$ is conditioned by level 2, by setting the preferred state as reaching one of the spatial locations encoded in the cognitive graph.
 The policy $\pi^1$ generates the low-level actions that navigate the agent from one pose (position and orientation, encoded in hidden state $\mathbf{s}_t^1$) to the next.
-Finally, the structural observations $\mathbf{o}_t$ in the environment are generated from this current pose in the maze.
+Then, the agent receives observations $\mathbf{o}_t$ from the environment, which reflect its current pose in the maze and which permit updating the hidden state estimate.
 Note that reaching the preferred spatial location requires making multiple transitions at level 1, but level 2 only makes a transition between states when the preference at level 1 is reached (or equivalently when the level 2 action is ``performed'').
 This creates a separation of timescales because multiple transitions at level 1 are nested between two subsequent actions at level 2.